(The exhibition has been extended until January 17, 2021, and we have amended this post accordingly.)

 Let's assume you are interested in Ancient Greek and Roman sculpture.
 It's not that big an assumption, considering you're looking at the blog of Peter Sommer Travels, a company specialised in cultural and archaeological tours and cruises, with a strong suit of itineraries in Greece, Italy, Turkey and other European countries.
 Of course, Greek and Roman sculpture (inextricably connected) represents a major feat in the history of human achievement, of art itself.
 Although it has fascinated travellers and scholars for centuries, there is still a lot to learn about this achievement, so rich in beauty and so broad in content.

-If you are travelling through Europe (or in Europe) between now and late August of 2020, there is a very special treat available in Frankfurt (that is Frankfurt am Main), Germany.
+If you are travelling through Europe (or in Europe) between now and mid-January of 2021, there is a very special treat available in Frankfurt (that is Frankfurt am Main), Germany.
 It is an opportunity to see Greek and Roman sculpture anew, to see it with the added perspective of colour, based on state-of-the-art research.

 Frankfurt - worth a stop